 Training at Townsend Bombing Range (TBR) only involves the use of inert munitions, which contain no explosives, but may contain a small smoke charge (spotting charge) to assist in scoring the training event and providing feedback to the aircrew.
-Munitions that contain explosives are not authorized at TBR, nor are precision-guided munitions.
+Munitions that contain explosives are not authorized at TBR.